niravdd/ArtSmoker/SPEC.md

 ### 7.9 Editing Templates

 Users can edit any template via **Model Settings → Prompt Templates** tab.

+**Two-level navigation:**
+1. **"View All / Hide All"** toggles group sections (2D Image Studio, Style Library, Content Safety, Video Studio, Type Studio, Chat Studio, Translation)
+2. **"Expand editors / Collapse editors"** inside each group toggles the individual template text boxes

 Each template shows:
-- Template name and description
-- Where it's used in the pipeline
+- Friendly description of what it controls (e.g., "Creative Options — how multiple distinct concepts are generated from one idea")
-- Available variables (must be preserved when editing)
+- Available `{variables}` that must be preserved
-- A "Reset to Default" button to restore the original
+- **Save** — validates variables, blocks save if any are missing (offers "Fix & Save" to auto-insert)
-- An **"Enhance with AI"** button that uses any available LLM to refine the template
+- **Enhance with AI** — select any LLM model to improve the template
+- **Reset to Default** — restore the original

 ### 6.10 AI-Assisted Template Refinement